waynesun09/reportportal-openshift/README.md

     rabbitmq_apiport: 15672
     rabbitmq_secret: rabbitmq

-If deploy_rabbitmq is False, the values need be updated to use existing rabbitmq service.
+If deploy_rabbitmq is `False`, the values need be updated to use existing rabbitmq service.

 PostgreSQL deploy parameters: